michaellee/old-michaelsoolee.com/about.md

 <h2 class="mt2">Nerd talk</h2>

 This site was built with a (OO)CSS library called <a href="https://github.com/michaellee/chicken">Chicken</a> and it's complement grid library, <a href="https://github.com/michaellee/waffles">Waffles</a> and a Ruby static-site generator, <a href="http://jekyllrb.com" target="_blank">Jekyll</a>.
 The source code and the articles of this site is <a href="https://github.com/michaellee/michaellee.github.io">hosted on GitHub</a>.
-The typeface is set in [Source Sans Pro](http://www.google.com/fonts/specimen/Source+Sans+Pro) and [Bitter](https://www.google.com/fonts/specimen/Bitter) hosted by Google Fonts.
+The typeface is set in Avenir Next and Georgia.